-Training workers to work safely with and around electrical hazards is a critical requirement for maintaining worker safety, as electricity is a serious workplace hazard.
+Training employees to work safely around electrical hazards is a critical requirement for maintaining worker safety.
+Electricity is a serious workplace hazard that can result in serious injuries and even fatalities if your workers are not properly trained.

-According to the Census of Fatal Occupational Injuries, exposure to electricity was the cause of 154 work-related fatalities in 2016.
-Due to the dangers of electricity, OSHA requires organizations to safely train workers to protect them from electrocution, shocks, arc flash, explosions, and fires.
+According to the Census of Fatal Occupational Injuries, exposure to electricity was the cause of 136 work-related deaths in 2017.
+In response to these dangers of electricity, OSHA requires organizations to train employees to protect them from electrocution, shocks, arc flash, explosions, and fires.

 As outlined in OSHA’s electrical safety standards, affected workplaces must offer comprehensive safety training on the best work practices when around electrical hazards.